cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 **This is important**.
 The endpoint of the request has access to *all* cookies written on the domain that is mapped to that endpoint.
 This means that if the endpoint is controlled by a third party, any requests for resources from that endpoint would include cookies you might not want to share with the third party.
 {{% /notice %}}

-However, if the user's browser requests a resource from a domain that is not part of the domain hierarchy the user is currently on, the request is a **cross-origin** request.
+However, if the user's browser requests a resource from a domain that is *not* part of the domain hierarchy the user is currently on, cookies would not be shared between the source and the target of the request.

 As mentioned above, the endpoint has access to all cookies written on the domain mapped to that endpoint.
-Thus if **blog.ecommerce.cookiestatus.com** makes a request from **image.imagestore.com**, the request would include all the cookies written on the user's computer for **image.imagestore.com** and **imagestore.com**.
+Thus if **blog.ecommerce.cookiestatus.com** makes a request to **image.imagestore.com**, the request would include all the cookies written on the user's computer for **image.imagestore.com** and **imagestore.com**.

-Similarly, if the endpoint responds with a `Set-Cookie` header, they can **write** cookies on **image.imagestore.com** with the HTTP response.
+Similarly, if the endpoint responds with a `Set-Cookie` header, they can **write** cookies on **image.imagestore.com** or **imagestore.com** with the HTTP response.

 {{% notice info %}}
-The endpoint at **image.imagestore.com** would **not** have access to cookies written on **blog.ecommerce.cookiestatus.com**, even if the request originated from there.
+The endpoint at **image.imagestore.com** would **not** have access to cookies written on **blog.ecommerce.cookiestatus.com**, even if the request originated from the latter.
 {{% /notice %}}

-This type of cookie access happens in a **third-party context**, because the cookies are read from and written on a domain that is not part of the domain hierarchy the user is currently on.
+This type of cookie access occurs in a **third-party context**, because the cookies are read from and written on a domain that is not part of the domain hierarchy the user is currently on.

 > You can get and set cookies in third-party context with JavaScript as well.
 If the website loads content from the external domain in an `<iframe>` element, for example, the user's browser can run `document.cookie` commands within that `<iframe>`, and the reading and writing would happen in the context of *that* domain and not the one the user is currently on.